Anivice/lzw/README.md

 We assign symbols with low frequency first if the symbol typically has shorter encoding.
 This way we decreased the possibility of encountering a symbol with non-ideal bit length.

-This is also the reason why Huffman coding in our example always underperformed LZW in almost every example.
+This is also the reason why Huffman Coding in our example always underperformed LZW in almost every example.
-As a compensation for this, we compress the result of Huffman coding again, with LZW.
+As a compensation for this, we compress the result of Huffman Coding again, with LZW.
-This helps further reduce redundancies in the Huffman coding result.
+This helps further reduce redundancies in the Huffman Coding result.

 However, some patterns are still more likely to have a higher compression ratio for LZW.
 In this implementation, we did parallel compression.